Winona County, Minnesota: History

 The Wisconsin Territory was established by the federal government effective July 3, 1836, and existed until its eastern portion was granted statehood (as Wisconsin) in 1848.
 The federal government set up the Minnesota Territory effective March 3, 1849.
 The newly organized territorial legislature created nine counties across the territory in October of that year.
 One of those counties, Wabasha, had its southern section partitioned off on March 5, 1853, into a new county, Fillmore.
 On February 23, 1854, the legislature partitioned the northern part of Fillmore County, plus a small section of Wabasha, to create Winona County, with the village of Winona as county seat.
 The county name was taken from the village name, which is said to derive from a Dakota legend about a woman, Winona (a relative of Chief Wabasha), who was betrothed to a warrior she did not love.
 Rather than marry him, she jumped to her death from a rock on Lake Pepin now called "Maiden's Rock".
 This is known as the Winona legend.

 The county boundaries have not changed since 1854.

 Geography

 Winona County lies on Minnesota's border with Wisconsin and is part of the driftless area that defines southeastern Minnesota, northeastern Iowa, southwestern Wisconsin and northwestern Illinois.
 The Mississippi, flowing south-southeast, defines the county's eastern border.
 The U.S. Army Corps of Engineers (St. Paul District) maintains the region's lock-and-dam system.

-The Whitewater River flows north-northeast through the northwest part of the county toward its discharge into the Mississippi just above Winona County.
-The eastern part of the county drains into the Mississippi by east-flowing streams including Rollingstone Creek, Garvin Brook, Cedar Creek, and Big Trout Creek.
-The county terrain consists of low rolling hills with the east portion particularly etched by drainages and lightly sprinkled with lakes.
-The land is devoted to agriculture where possible.
 The terrain slopes to the south and east, with its highest point at 1,365 ft ASL on a hill 2 mi east of Wilson.
 The county has an area of 642 sqmi, of which 626 sqmi is land and 15 sqmi (2.4%) is water.

 Winona County borders Wabasha County, Olmsted County, Fillmore County and Houston County.